-- 1. Place the ATV on a level surface. - Place an oil pan under the final gear case to collect the used oil.
+- 1. Place the ATV on a level surface. - 2.
+Place an oil pan under the final gear case to collect the used oil. - Remove the final gear oil filler bolt, the final gear oil level check bolt, the final gear oil drain bolt and their gasket to drain the oil from the final gear case.